ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 ### Example: Disabling default features

-The most common use case for VimTeX options is disabling default VimTeX features.
+The most common use case for VimTeX options is disabling a few default VimTeX features that you don't need.
 Here is the general workflow:

 1. While skimming through the VimTeX documentation, identify a feature you wish to disable.